 - First, look for any shingle damage that could be made worse with a strong storm.

 - While it’s important to check the exterior of the roof, be sure to inspect the roof’s interior as well.
 Check your gutter to ensure they are clear of debris.

 - Inspect any vulnerable areas for wear and tear.

 - If necessary, consider additional water protection in vulnerable areas.

 - Consider any roof repairs necessary before a storm makes small repairs worse.

-- Check for any leaks during and after each strong storm.
+- Check for any roof leaks during and after each strong storm.

 - Trim nearby trees that may be vulnerable to strong winds.

-- If you don’t think your roof can hold up through storm season, this might be a time to start planning and budgeting for a roof replacement in the spring.
+- If you don’t think your roof can hold up through storm season, this might be a time to start planning and budgeting for a roof replacement cost.